 2. Best Gravity Water Filter

 Gravity filters have been used for hundreds of years and can be very efficient in removing pathogens and chemicals such as chlorine, heavy metals, limescale and more.
 Two of the most known brands are Doulton (the original gravity filter) and Berkey.
 In recent years Berkey in particular has built up a great reputation in terms of filtration.
-See our compariosn of TAPP Water vs Berkey.
+See our comparison of TAPP Water vs Berkey.

 Berkey is more expensive than most other filters but wins in our tests.
 One thing they don’t tell you however is that the filters should be changed a lot more frequently than stated.
 Multiple tests have found bacteria build up after just 3-4 months.
 Furthermore a recent review by the New York Times showed that many of the filtration claims by Berkey were false.

 About 250-400 euro for the gravity filter and 150 euro per year for the refill cartridges assuming that you replace them every 6 months.